OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-paragraph-style-to-a-word-processing-document.md

 ---------------------------------------------------------------------------------
+## About Style IDs, Style Names, and Aliases

 The style ID is used by the document to refer to the style, and can be thought of as its primary identifier.
 Typically you use the style ID to